 - Applications must be endorsed by a BEE Anglia advisor

-- Grants will not support projects already committed to (e.g. where payment has been made, orders have been placed, work has started, etc.)
+- Grants will not support projects already committed to before receipt of an offer (e.g. where payment has been made, orders have been placed, work has started, etc.)

 Eligible Technologies & Grant Support Rates